Why we pick up fallen stones in the cemetery

 Ari and kwonyin in the catacombs at Green-wood Cemetery, Brooklyn, NY.
 Photo by Ian Chen, June 2024.

-Join me on Tuesday, Sept 24 at Brooklyn’s beloved Green-wood Cemetery as we explore our own changing relationships to place/land/ecology, how we honor those species and habitats that no longer are, and the role landscape itself can play in our grieving process.
+Join me on Tuesday, Sept 24, 2024 at Brooklyn’s beloved Green-wood Cemetery for an evening exploring Memorializing Ecological Loss.
+Beloved panelists and I will discuss our own changing relationships to place/land/ecology, how we honor those species and habitats that no longer are, and the role landscape itself can play in our grieving process.

-Event includes an optional walking tour, panel discussions, and an interactive group activity.
+Event includes a walking tour, a panel discussion, and an interactive group activity.

 Learn more and register for free here.